GoogleCloudPlatform/cluster-toolkit/README.md

 that a new VM has been added to a subnetwork within the VPC network.
 The second message indicates that a new firewall rule has been added to the VPC network.
-If your error message does not look like these, examine it carefully to identify the type of resouce to delete and its unique name.
+If your error message does not look like these, examine it carefully to identify the type of resource to delete and its unique name.
 In the two messages above, the resource names appear toward the end of the error message.
 The following links will take you directly to the areas within the Cloud Console for managing VMs and Firewall rules.
 Make certain that your project ID is selected in the